roman-milk/roman-milk.github.io/polly-dares.md

+===

- ****** Polly Dares ****** byStoryTeller07© Joanne kept it teasingly still for a moment forcing her to work hard on it.
+Joanne kept it teasingly still for a moment forcing her to work hard on it.
 Small murmurs of pleasure turned to grunts of exertion then moans of pleasure took over.
 She wriggled her bottom working it everywhere inside the vagina then thrust back for a deeper penetration.

  Polly lifted her head and screamed a deep-throated sound tailing off to a long low wail.
 Everyone applauded the show but Poly didn't hear.
 She slumped to the floor completely sated.